Molecules

 the

-two most different taxa.
+most divergent taxa.

 This

-assumes that molecular evolution is clock-like.
+that molecular evolution is clock-like.

 (Here,

-this places the root on the internode).
+places the root on the internode).

 (3) Character